Hungarian Studies Association of Canada (HSAC)

-The Hungarian Studies Association of Canada invites proposals for individual papers, posters, roundtable discussions, workshops, complete panels, and other innovative presentations and sessions for our annual conference to be held in conjunction with the Congress of Social Sciences and Humanities at the University of British Columbia, June 1-3, 2019.
+The Hungarian Studies Association of Canada invites proposals for individual papers, posters, roundtable discussions, workshops, complete panels, and other innovative presentations and sessions for our annual conference to be held in conjunction with the Congress of Social Sciences and Humanities at the University of Western Ontario, May 31-June 2, 2020.

 Submissions should include a maximum 300 word abstract and a brief 100 word bio which can be used to introduce the speaker.
 Since both the abstract and the bio will be published online, they should be prepared in Word format using Times New Roman font 12.
-Abstracts should be sent electronically both to the Chair of the Program Committee, Steven Jobbitt (email@example.com) and to the Secretary of HSAC, Judy Young (firstname.lastname@example.org.
+Abstracts should be sent electronically both to the Chair of the Program Committee, Steven Jobbitt (email@example.com ) and to the Vice-President of HSAC, Christopher Adam (firstname.lastname@example.org).
 Proposals are preferred in English or French but will also be accepted in Hungarian if an English language abstract is also provided.

 Presentations at the conference are no longer than 20 minutes with an additional 5-10 minutes for discussion.
-The deadline for submission is December 15th 2018.
-We will notify authors of the Committee’s decisions by January 4th 2019.
+The deadline for submission is January 1, 2020.
+We will notify authors of the Committee’s decisions no later than February 15, 2020.